jeffreytse/jekyll-jeffreytse-blog/_posts/2020-01-01-english-phrase-patterns.md

 Here are some phrase patterns for daily usage:

+- A mixed blessing
+- A stepping stone
+- An eye-opening experience
 - As opposed to sth.
+- At first glance, I’d say… However, at the end of the day, I’d say…
+- Bear out
 - Both you and I are students.
+- By and large
 - Can you tell me the definition of sth.
+- Cut both ways
 - Either you or he is wrong.
 - Either he nor I am a student.
 - For sure